ap0llo/mddocs/docs/api/DemoProject/DemoClass/properties/DemoClass.Property1.md

 **Declaring Type:** [DemoClass](../DemoClass.md)

-Gets the value of Property1
+An example of a read\-only property.

 ```csharp
 public string Property1 { get; }